danila-initiative/telegram-bot-template/README.md

 This is a template for creating Telegram bots on Python 3.7+ using [aiogram 3 beta](https://github.com/aiogram/aiogram).
-With Github Actions and Docker.
+With Github Actions and Docker. (test)

 ## How to use